 Access to Work (NI) is available to overcome the practical problems caused by disability.
 It offers advice and help in a flexible way that can be tailored to suit the needs of an individual in a particular job or getting to and from work.

-- communication support for deaf people or people who have a hearing impairment and need a communicator with them at interview
+- communication support for deaf people or people who have a hearing impairment and need a communicator in the workplace or at interview

 - provision of special aids and equipment to suit particular work needs arising from disability